 Investments in real estate are evaluated for impairment on a quarterly basis or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used requires significant judgment and estimates and is measured by a comparison of the carrying amount to the future net cash flows, undiscounted and without interest, expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the estimated fair value of the assets.
 The estimated fair value of the asset group identified for step two of the impairment testing under GAAP is based on either the income approach, with market discount rate, terminal capitalization rate and rental rate assumptions being most critical to such analysis, or on the sales comparison approach to similar properties.
 Assets held for sale are reported at the lower of the asset's carrying amount or fair value, less costs to sell.
-We recognized impairment of long-lived assets of \$0 and \$66,200,000 during the three months ended March 31, 2020 and 2019, respectively (Note 3).
+For the three and six months ended June 30, 2020, we recognized no impairment of long-lived assets.
+For the three and six months ended June 30, 2019, we recognized impairment of long-lived assets of \$2,800,000 and \$69,000,000, respectively (Note 3).